 Psych Star Scheme

-The College hosted a free information evening for medical students interested in applying for the Psych Star Scheme 2023/24.
+The College hosted a free information evening for medical students who are interested in applying for the Psych Star Scheme 2024/25.

 The event provided an opportunity to hear from Dr Declan Hyland, Associate Dean for Choose Psychiatry and Lead Clinician for the scheme.
-Current Psych Stars shared their experience of the scheme, provided tips for applying and explained how being on the scheme benefited them.
+You also heard from a current Psych Star and a Psych Star mentor who shared their experience of the scheme, provided tips for applying and explained how they are finding being on the scheme.

 Current application round